benjamin-pilgrim/homeassistant-police-uk/README.md

 | `uk_police.refresh` | Force-refresh all (or one) configured area |
 | `uk_police.get_crimes` | Fires `uk_police_crimes_data` event with raw crime list |
 | `uk_police.get_stop_search` | Fires `uk_police_stop_search_data` event with raw s&s list |

+### Data Refresh
+The integration checks for new data **once per day** (instead of every hour).
+On each daily wake-up it makes a single lightweight call to `crime-last-updated`.
+If the API date is unchanged, the full fetch is skipped and cached values are kept — meaning sensors only update on the ~2-monthly cadence when the police actually publish new data.
+You can always trigger an immediate refresh via the `uk_police.refresh` service.

 ---